 “I was looking for an opportunity to work with a company of this size and in this industry.
 And I found the opportunity directly through the corporate website.
 But I also found it on LinkedIn as well, which is where I do a majority of my job searches.”

 3. Why do you want to be an intern here?

 “Experience is truly the most important part of the resume.
-And because of that, I know I need more experience having been a recent college graduate.
-I would be willing to perform any task, big or small, in order to gain exposure into the inner workings of any department.
+And because of that, I know I need more experience as a recent college graduate.
+I would be willing to perform any task, big or small, in order to gain exposure of the inner workings of any department.
 This company is truly profound, the environment seems collaborative and I have a passion for what we offer as a company.”